JGSquared/374Project/README.md

 M3: Implemented new ASM visitors to populate HashMap with Sequence diagram information.
 	Implemented new tests.

+M4: Implemented new design detector
+	Implemented new test cases

 Josh Green:

 M1:	Rewrote visitors to add fields to HashMap rather than building a string.